Skip to content

 How and When to Travel?

 All visitors who wish to travel to Bhutan require a visa and must book their holiday through a Bhutanese tour operator or one of their international partners.
 The tour operator will take care of Visa arrangements for visitors.
 The strong environmental and cultural policy of the country demands the visitors to be guided by a registered tour guide.
 The transportation, accommodation, food and safety are all arranged by the tour operator.
-Unlike visiting other parts of the world, one doesn’t need to worry about anything once you are issued a visa.
-In keeping with the Tourism Council of Bhutan’s policy of “High Value, Low Impact” tourism, a Minimum Daily Package is required for tourists.
+Unlike visiting other parts of the world, one doesn't need to worry about anything once you are issued a visa.

-What can I Experience?
+What Can I Experience?

 The Jomolhari trek initiates with the Pa Chhu river, thunderous, milky emerald, and swarming with dragonflies and butterflies, leads the way towards the high mountains across turnip fields and rice paddies.
 After the first camp at Shana, at 2,898m one enters a forest of pink birch, peeling like sunburned skin, and climbed through Daphne bushes, maples, poplars, bamboo and rhododendron, which cover entire hillsides in color in spring.
 Bulbuls, snow pigeons and laughing thrushes fly by, and one can cross little suspension bridges under strings of prayer flags, passing small waterfalls, lagoons the color of expensive infinity pools, and roughly built stupa and mani walls, carved with Buddhist mantras.